Page created on February 7, 2019. Last updated on May 4, 2022 at 13:41

 - Alcohol consumption

 Most people with GERD only have symptoms but no severe complications.
 However, chronic GERD may cause Barrett metaplasia and reflux oesophagitis.

-We distinguish GERD into one of two types:
+We distinguish GERD into one of three types:

 - Non-erosive reflux disease (NERD)